CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 #### Principle 1: Equitable Use

 #### Principle 2: Flexibility in Use
-Our program adheres to this principle because takes in user input through the keyboard, so that it accommodates both left- and right-handed users.
+Our program adheres to this principle because it takes in user input through the keyboard, so that it accommodates both left- and right-handed users.
 In the future, we can implement a feature that allows users to change the size of text.
 This way the user interface can adapt to each users’ specific needs.
 We can also implement a text-to-speech feature, so that users have the option to read prompts and other textual information displayed on the screen, or to listen to them.